kkaleidoskull/kkaleidoskull/README.md

 ily all licks /p safes can int when i have dni etc and i have hugee cuddle/hide/kiss comf w you guys. plspls dont be offended if youre a friend and arent on this list, it takes time! (i feel more comfy talking and venting to safes, let me know if you dont like that or want removed)

 IF ANY SAFES WANT ME TO MAKE U A SKIN, PLS ASK! :3

+protree psps ily guys ur all so awesome /p /hvypos

 <img width="540" height="41" alt="image" src="https://github.com/user-attachments/assets/2a5c2b32-90b4-46b6-9b33-df2b2aa02509" />